RecoveryDharma/Infrastructure/README.md

 ## 📀 Products and Services

+-   **Information Technology**.
+Maintenance and management of the Recovery Dharma technology ecosphere, including domain names, email address, Slack channels, and so forth.
 -   **[Software](https://github.com/RecoveryDharma)**.
 Open-source software developed by Recovery Dharma and its volunteers, collaborators, and so forth, that are open-source and available for deriving, improving, and so forth.
 -   **Web based applications**.
 These are in development or awaiting development.